leandromoreira/digital_video_introduction/README.md

 ## 6th step - bitstream format

 After we did all these steps we need to **pack the compressed frames and context to these steps**.
-We need to explicitly inform to the decoder about **the decisions taken by the encoder**, things like: bit depth, color space, resolution, predictions info (motion vectors, direction of prediction), profile, level, frame rate, frame type, frame number and many more.
+We need to explicitly inform to the decoder about **the decisions taken by the encoder**, such as: bit depth, color space, resolution, predictions info (motion vectors, intra prediction direction), profile, level, frame rate, frame type, frame number and much more.

 We're going to study, superficially, the H264 bitstream.
 Our first step is to [generate a minimal  H264 <sup>*</sup> bitstream](/enconding_pratical_examples.md#generate-a-single-frame-h264-bitstream), we can do that using our own repository and [ffmpeg](http://ffmpeg.org/).